Beginner's inner dialogue of self-doubt:

 I thought all of those feelings as well.
 Thank goodness I didn't give much attention to that younger, doubtful voice.

-When we begin any new endeavor such as martial arts, - and our friends and family become aware of it - we of course want them to support us.
+When we begin any new endeavor, such as martial arts, and our friends and family become aware of it, we, of course, want them to support us.
 We hope that everybody will acknowledge and bless our journey.
 The little kid in us still wants to be seen and accepted.
 This is normal human behavior.
 We have evolved to want to be a productive part of the greater group.
-If we are contributing to society and accomplishing our goals, we are socially embraced as an important member of the clan.
-Conversly, if we consistently lie, fail and quit everything that we start, we are eventually ostracized by family and friends - and secretly viewed as either unreliable or even worse, untrustworthy.
+If we contribute to society and accomplish our goals, we are socially embraced as important members of the clan.
+Conversely, if we consistently lie, fail, and quit everything that we start, we are eventually ostracized by family and friends - and secretly viewed as either unreliable or even worse, untrustworthy.

 Respect among family and peers is not quickly earned.

 If we are being honest, we are engaging in fantasy fighting just long enough to actually punch free and become that warrior.
-We want to be confident enough in who we are so that we can take care of others.
-We want strive to be a better person; in order to let go of that shy kid from our childhood who just wants to curl up and quit.
+We want to be confident enough in who we are to take care of others.
+We want to strive to be better people; in order to let go of that shy kid from our childhood who just wants to curl up and quit.

 To those who wish to seriously begin the never-ending journey towards self-mastery.